cwellsx/view/CONTRIBUTING.md

 - If you don't like that there may be a work-around in some of the comments to [Feature Request: Show all errors and warnings in project for all files, not just opened ones](https://github.com/microsoft/vscode/issues/13953).

-## Running in a subdirectory
+## Build environments

+The software is built in at least a couple of different ways.

-The production build is run in a subdirectory i.e. [`https://cwellsx.github.io/views`](https://cwellsx.github.io/views)
+- The released build is deployed to be served from [`https://cwellsx.github.io/views`](https://cwellsx.github.io/views)

-The development build is run in a root directory i.e. `http://localhost:3000/`
+- The test/development build is run in a root directory i.e. `http://localhost:3000/`

-Normally to let the production build run in a subdirectory the following configuration is required.
+The usual way to build to run from a subdirectory like `/views` would be to configure it as follows:

 - In `package.json`: